andrewfynaardt/chirper/README.md

 `Reply`, `UserFollowing`, `User`, `os`, `django.core.asgi.get_asgi_application`, `django.core.wsgi.get_wsgi_application` libraries

-## Usage

-### Example:
-- Sign up on the website using your email.
-- Once logged in, click on the "Create Chirp" button to post a chirp.
-- If you see a chirp you like, click the heart icon to like it.
-- You can reply to any chirp by clicking the "Reply" button below it.

-### How to Connect to the Website:
-1. Visit the website at [insert your deployed URL here].
-2. Sign up or log in using your credentials.
-3. Create a chirp by typing your message in the text box.
-4. You can add rich text such as bold text, images, and videos using the editor.
-5. You can like chirps you enjoy and reply to chirps from others.
-6. Use the filter feature to customize the chirps you see.

-## Instructions for Anyone to Use

-1. **Sign Up**: Click on "Sign Up" on the homepage and enter your email, username, and password.
-2. **Create Chirps**: After logging in, you can create chirps up to 255 characters.
-Use the rich text editor to include bold text, images, and videos.
-3. **Like and Reply**: Browse through chirps and interact with them by liking or replying.
-4. **Filter Chirps**: Use the filter option to refine the content you're seeing based on specific criteria (e.g., most liked, latest, etc.).

 ## How to Install

 To run Chirper locally on your machine, follow these steps: